Standing water in your home can lead to structural problems and health hazards. One solution is a sump pump.

 What Is a Sump Pump?

-A sump pump transfers water from a low-lying area to a place it can drain safely away.
-The word “sump” means pit.
-You’ll usually find them in a basement or crawl space of a home.
-In the yard, a pump that clears standing water from the might be called a transfer pump, but it’s basically a sump pump.
+The word “sump” means pit, so a sump pump transfers water from a low-lying area (pit) to a place where it can drain safely away.
+You’ll often find one in a home’s basement or crawl space.
+In the yard, a pump that clears standing water might be called a transfer pump, but it’s basically a sump pump.

 Why You Might Need a Sump Pump